aaronbloomfield/ics/hws/hw-rootkits.md

 In this assignment, you will create both types of rootkits: a kernel-level one and an application-level one.

-***YOU MUST RUN THIS IN THE CYBER DEFENSE RANGE!!!***, described below.
+***YOU MUST RUN THIS ON THE VIRGINIA CYBER RANGE!!!***, described below.
 You are going to *negatively affect the machine you develop this on*.
 Do not think that you can or should do this on your computer and still have your computer work.

 We are not responsible if you render your computer inoperable because you did not follow this warning!
 This is why we provided the Cyber Defense Range account!